prefabcode/hue-chess/README.md

 ## Usage

 1. Once installed, navigate to Lichess.
-You will want to open the hue chess settings menu, which will allow you to select perks.
+You will want to open the hue chess perk selection menu, which will allow you to select perks.
+You can select perks by clicking on the **Hue Progress Bar** in the top right corner of your navigation bar.
 At level 1, there will be 2 perks that you can select.
-You will unlock more perks as you level.
+You will unlock more perks as you level up in Hue Chess.

-> The hue chess menu can be accessed via the hue-chess extension icon within the chrome extensions menu.
-It can also be accessed by going through Username -> Board -> click "Open Hue Chess Settings" button.
-(Soon this will be accessible by simply clicking on the Hue Chess xp bar that is drawn next to your username on lichess).

 2. Once you have selected your perks, go play some games!
 When you win, you'll now earn hue points!